Sweet custard, flaky crust, warm flavors of vanilla and nutmeg…this sugar cream pie is the perfect holiday recipe for your sweet tooth!

 - 2 tbsp unsalted butter, cut into 1/2 inch pieces

 - 1/8 tsp ground nutmeg

-- Prepare the pie crust and fit it into your 9-inch pie plate, trim and crimp the edges with your fingers.
-Pierce the bottom with a fork and refrigerate for at least 30 minutes or until firm.
+- Preheat oven to 350 degrees.
+Prepare the pie crust and fit it into your 9-inch pie plate, trim and crimp the edges with your fingers.
+Pierce the bottom with a fork and bake for 10-12 minutes.

 - In a medium-sized saucepan, whisk the heavy whipping cream, sugar, cornstarch, vanilla, cinnamon and nutmeg over medium-low heat, until the mixture is thickened and bubbling.
 This takes about 10 minutes.
 Make sure you whisk continuously, especially towards the end as the mixture thickens to prevent burning on the bottom of the saucepan.

 - Add the butter and whisk until melted and mixture boils for another minute or two.

 - Pour the filling into the prepared and cooled pie crust and place on on a baking sheet and place in oven.
 Bake for 10-15 minutes or until you see bubbling towards the edge of the crust.

 - Carefully remove hot pie from oven and allow to cool on a wire rack for one hour.
 Cover with plastic wrap and chill in the refrigerator for 8 hours before serving.